SAP/macOS-enterprise-privileges/README.md

 # Articles

-We are happy to share with you the article about privileges from 9to5Mac:
+We are happy to share with you the article about Privileges from 9to5Mac:

 [Apple @ Work: Privileges for macOS is the open source tool that all Apple IT departments need](https://9to5mac.com/2019/11/16/privileges-app-for-macos/)